Shirakawago: We Visited the World Heritage Site in Gifu

 ➅ My Recommended Photography Spot

-Walking along a small path through a paddy field, we got a picturesque view of the 3 Gassho style houses surrounded by nature.
+Walking along a small path, through the paddy field, we got a picturesque view of these 3 Gassho-style houses surrounded by nature.

 ➆ The View of Ogimachi Castle Ruin Lookout

-At this point, the Ogimachi Castle Ruin Lookout Point set on a hill came into sight.
+At this place, the Ogimachi Castle Ruin Lookout on a hill came into sight.
 (Back)

 ➇ Shirakawa Kaido Street

-After the long walk from Seseragi Park Parking Lot to the place where I could see the Ogimachi Castle Ruin Lookout Point, we finally went into the main street of the Ogimachi Shirakawago village, “Shirakawa Kaido (白川街道)”.
+After the long walk from the Seseragi Park Parking Lot to the location where I could see the Ogimachi Castle Ruin Lookout, we finally went into the main street of the Ogimachi Shirakawago village, “Shirakawa Kaido (白川街道)”.
 (Back)

 ➈ The Vicinity of Honkakuji Temple